golemcloud/golem/CONTRIBUTING.md

 ### Cargo Build

 ### MAC
-If you are running ` cargo build --target x86_64-unknown-linux-gnu` (cross compiling to Linux) from MAC, you may encounter some missing dependencies.
+If you are running ` cargo build --target ARCH-unknown-linux-gnu` (cross compiling to Linux) from MAC, you may encounter some missing dependencies.
 If interested, refer, https://github.com/messense/homebrew-macos-cross-toolchains

+### Intel MAC

 Typically, the following should allow you to run it successfully.